Send a cover letter, resume, and three (3) professional references, to email@example.com

 Essential Duties and Responsibilities:

 - Maintain responsibility for instruction and classroom management.

 - Teach provided curriculum in classroom.

-- Teach theories and fundamentals of administrative duties utilizing electronic medical records software program SimChart.
+- Teach theories and fundamentals of administrative duties, patient records management, and electronic medical records using software programs.

 - Maintain good communications and working relationships with appropriate staff, appropriate agencies, and class site location staff.

 - Maintain good communications and work effectively with all other offices of the college on matters concerning the program.

 - Adhere to procedures and policies for the smooth day-to-day operation of the program.